-What are the different equipment and boat options available and why might we choose one over the other?
-How might different hull design/type impact our paddling?
+What are the different equipment and boat options available?
+Why have we chosen the craft and equipment we are using?
+How might different hull design/type impact our river descent?
 Have we chosen equipment suitable for our day?
+Might we need to change the way we are descending during our session and how might that affect our equipment choices?